RBND/Silas-Blue/README.md

   Linux
   > sudo python3 -m pip install -U discord.py aiohttp asyncio

  - Insert your Discord private bot token into bot.py Open bot.py in your IDE or text editor and on the very last line of code look for
   >\# Replace 'YOUR_DISCORD_BOT_TOKEN' with your actual bot token
   >bot.run(os.environ.get('DISCORD_TOKEN', 'INSERT_YOUR_PRIVATE_DISCORD_TOKEN_HERE'))

   Replace `'INSERT_YOUR_PRIVATE_DISCORD_TOKEN_HERE'` with your private key.
 Make sure you keep the single `'` before and after the key.

+## Adding Models
+  In your terminal use the command `ollama pull` followed by the model name.
+For example to download Gemma3:1b you would type `ollama pull gemma3:1b`.
+You can find more models at https://ollama.com/search

 ## Running the bot
   To launch the bot open a terminal and `cd` to the folder you downloaded bot.py into.
 If you're on windows and have it saved to your desktop this would look like `cd "C:\Users\YOUR_USERNAME\Desktop"`